DiggerDwarf/DiggerDwarf/README.md

 I mostly code in C++ but i also do in python.

 I'm trying to do most of the stuff myself to learn stuff (except handling the Win32 API.
 Seriously wtf.)\
+<i>Edit: I took my chances.
+I am trying the Win32 API.<br>
+If you do not see me again, you know why...</i>
 <br>

 Languages :\